anton3ch/Treats.Solution/README.md

     Open MySQLWorkbench, log in, and connect to your local server Go to the Administration tab, select Data Import/Restore Select Import from Self Contained File
-    Select ../anton_ch_Treats.sql from the top level of the cloned repository, Treats.
+    Select ../anton_ch_bakery.sql from the top level of the cloned repository, Treats.
-    Select "New..." and set new schema name to anton_ch_Treats Select 'Start Import'
+    Select "New..." and set new schema name to anton_ch_bakery Select 'Start Import'
     Now you have a copy of the project database on your machine.
   ```